 The voice spoke out in audible fear, “Shunal.
 That thing is powerful.
 Run.”

 “I can’t…” Shunal whispered, his breathing had become staggered.
 Try as he might, he could not move an inch of his body.
-Fear was utterly overcoming him.
+Fear was completely overcoming him.

 The figure quickly faded away in smoke before manifesting again directly in front of the gray Maleida, “Shunal and Malduk.
 Ye hath caused concern for the Mistress.”